Pacific Crest Endurance Sports Festival

 ULTRA SPRINT BIKE - 28 Miles.
 Same course as the Olympic Bike course.

-ULTRA SPRINT RUN – 5K - A mostly flat loop course with a short out and back on widely paved bike paths that traverse through and around this beautiful and scenic destination resort
+ULTRA SPRINT RUN – 3.5 miles - A mostly flat loop course with a short out and back on widely paved bike paths that traverse through and around this beautiful and scenic destination resort

 MARATHON & HALF MARATHON COURSE: Marathon (26.2-miles) & Half-Marathon (13.1-miles) start in Sunriver Village adjacent to the PPU/Registration tent.
 These runs circle Sunriver Resort on wide, paved, very scenic bike paths.
 The paths are approximately 6 ft wide, perfectly paved and wind through the forest.
 Each course has only two small hills, with a minimal elevation gain to navigate and a fast downhill to flat finish.
 Marathoners will receive their Half-Marathon split when traveling through the Athlete Village before heading out on the second loop of this beautiful scenic course that will take you through meadows and forests, past rivers, and beautifully landscaped golf greens and summer homes.
 The Marathon and Half-Marathon events start and finish in the Athletes Village to the cheers of the enthusiastic crowd.
 Once finished, runners can enjoy the finish line festivities, including the Sports & Fitness Expo and live entertainment.
 Post-race refreshments will be provided and the Awards Ceremony for the Marathon/Half-Marathon will begin once the results have been certified.